microsoft/FluidFramework/packages/loader/container-loader/README.md

 3. "readonly" event fires on DeltaManager & Container (and Container.readonly property is set to true)  indicating to all data stores that container is read-only, and data stores should not allow local edits, as they are not going to make it.
 4. "disconnected" event fires, if connection was active at the moment of container closure.

-`"closed"` event is available on Container for hosts. `"disposed"` event is delivered to container runtime when container is closed.
-But container runtime can be also disposed when new code proposal is made and new version of the code (and container runtime) is loaded in accordance with it.
+`"closed"` event is available on Container for hosts.

 #### `Container.dispose()`